Former horse jockey jailed 18 months for sex with boy, 13

 After an exchange of messages discussing the price for the act, it was agreed that Aslam would pay the boy, who cannot be named due to a gag order, $130.

-The boy's father reported the matter to the police last February when he learnt that his son had engaged in sexual activities.
+The boy's father reported the matter to the police in February last year, when he learnt that his son had engaged in sexual activities.

 The boy had a small stature and youthful look, but Aslam made no attempt to verify his age.

-Mr Yeo added that the app has age verification safeguards in place, where users have to verify and confirm they are above 18 when registering for an account.
+Mr Yeo added that the app has age verification safeguards in place, where users have to verify and confirm that they are above 18 years old when registering for an account.

 The victim had indicated on his profile in the app that he was 18.